Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Wall -invariant and Cheeger-Gromov -invariant

-In ~\cite{CG} and~\cite{CG85}, Cheeger and Gromov defined a natural $L^2$ analogue of the above invariants for manifolds with an infinite fundamental group.
-They defined $L^2$ $\rho$-invariants on a closed $(4k-1)$-dimensional Riemannian manifold $M$ endowed with an arbitrary representation $\varphi\colon \pi_1(M)\to G$, which is the differences of the $\eta$-invariant of the signature operator of $M$ and $L^2$ $\eta$-invariant of that of the $G$-cover of $M$ which is defined using the von Neumann trace.
-(The analog is generalized in the case of foliations in~\cite{Ram}.)
-They showed Cheeger-Gromov inequality that there are universal bounds for $\rho$-invariant regardless of the given representation.
-Chang and Weinberger extended the definition of Cheeger-Gromov $\rho$-invariants to topological manifolds~\cite{CW}.
+In \cite{CG} and \cite{CG85}, Cheeger and Gromov introduced $L^2$ analogues of the above invariants for manifolds with an infinite fundamental group.
+Specifically, they defined $L^2$ $\rho$-invariants on a closed $(4k-1)$-dimensional Riemannian manifold $M$.
+These invariants are the difference of the $\eta$-invariant of the signature operator of $M$ and the $L^2$ $\eta$-invariant of that of the $G$-cover of $M$, which is defined using the von Neumann trace.
+This analogue is generalized to the case of foliations in \cite{Ram}.
+Cheeger and Gromov also established the Cheeger-Gromov inequality, which gives universal bounds for the $\rho$-invariant.
+Chang and Weinberger extended the definition of the Cheeger-Gromov $\rho$-invariants to topological manifolds \cite{CW}.

 \begin{definition} \textbf{\textup{(Chang-Weinberger's topological definition of Cheeger-Gromov $\rho$-invariant)}} For a $(4k-1)$-manifold $M$, the Cheeger-Gromov $\rho$-invariant $\rho^{(2)}$ is defined by the $L^2$-signature defeat,